-During times of disaster we all want to help our neighbors in need, and Hurricanes Harvey, Irma, and Maria are no exception.
-United Way of North Carolina has compiled the following information about ways to help our neighbors who’ve been affected by Hurricane Harvey and the flooding in Texas, Hurricane Irma, and Hurricane Maria.
-We will be updating the page as more information becomes available, so please check back often.
+During times of disaster we all want to help our neighbors in need, and the recent hurricanes, wildfires, and earthquakes are no exception.
+United Way of North Carolina has compiled the following information about ways to help our neighbors who’ve been affected by these disasters.

 The BEST way to help after a disaster like this is to make a financial donation to a trusted, reputable charitable organization.
 Financial donations are efficient, easy to use, flexible, and can be put to immediate use.
 They allow relief organizations to respond quickly to the most pressing needs, as well as to evolving needs as the disaster response progresses.
 Financial donations allow supplies to be purchased closer to the disaster, avoiding delays, transportation, and storage costs that often happen with material donations.
 Financial donations don’t require volunteers to spend valuable time sorting items that may not be able to be used.